 Acetaminophen does reduce fever.
 Combinations of acetaminophen with other drugs can be effective in reducing pain and have been found to be more effective than acetaminophen alone.
 Acetaminophen is used in hundreds of over-the-counter and prescription medication combinations.
 The list of drugs made using combinations of acetaminophen and opiates or analgesics is very long.

 The exact mechanism of action of acetaminophen is not known.
 Acetaminophen helps relieve pain by blocking pain signals within the central nervous system (brain and spinal cord).
 It may reduce the production of prostaglandins in the brain.
 Prostaglandins are chemicals that cause inflammation and swelling.
 Acetaminophen relieves pain by elevating the pain threshold, that is, by requiring a greater amount of pain to develop before a person feels it.
-It reduces fever through its action on the heat-regulating centre of the brain.
-Specifically, it tells the centre to lower the body’s temperature when the temperature is elevated.
+It reduces fever through its action on the heat-regulating center of the brain.
+Specifically, it tells the center to lower the body’s temperature when the temperature is elevated.

 What’s Acetaminophen CAS 103-90-2 used for?

 Acetaminophen is used for the relief of fever as well as aches and pains associated with many conditions.
 Acetaminophen relieves pain in mild arthritis but has no effect on the underlying inflammation, redness, and swelling of the joint.
 If the pain is not due to inflammation, acetaminophen is as effective as aspirin.